JHGFD82/BPMtoFPS/README.md

 What information about your music do you have on hand?
 This package accepts the following with examples:
 1. Beats (integer) - You know your song is 128 beats per minute and you need the timing for every 24 beats in your 29.97fps video project.
 2. Ticks (integer) - You know your MIDI song file has a 480 tick-per-quarter-note resolution, is an instrument from a slow jam at 86 BPM, and you need to know when the note at the 34,812th tick appears in your 60fps video timeline.
+3. Measures (integer) - There's no better transition in all of music than the one that occurs between Section V and Section VI in Steve Reich's "Music for 18 Musicians."
+It occurs at measure 392 of the score (not counting repetitions per bar which makes this marker functionally useless but just go with me on this one).
+What frame in a 60fps video does this transition occur?
-3. Timecode (string) - Your song isn't of digital origin or has a shifting BPM, but you pause the music at 37.333 and realize you need a video effect to take place at that exact time in your 23.96fps video and don't feel like doing the math.
+4. Timecode (string) - Your song isn't of digital origin or has a shifting BPM, but you pause the music at 37.333 and realize you need a video effect to take place at that exact time in your 23.96fps video and don't feel like doing the math.

 ## Outputs
 To assist with constructing your video project, the included functions can deliver results in these formats, with examples: